XCB2000/XCB2000/README.md

 </p>

 ## About Me

-I am now a fourth-year undergraduate student at the University of Melbourne.
-Initially, I wanted to be a physicist, however after 2.5 years of study (completing the physics major requirements in this time) I've decided that I want to work in data science instead.
-I have since enrolled into concurrent diplomas in statistics and computer science since Melbourne doesn't have double majors for science.
+I am interested in science and technology :)
+The subfield that I am most interested in at the moment is the application of techniques of data science and statistics to broader science.
+One example of this is the use of different forms of machine learning to medical science, but there are many more.
+I also have an interest in scientific computing appllied to engineering, however I don't have much experience in it yet.
+Whatever I end up doing, it's going to involve a computer, math, and some form of research (either industrial or academic).
 [My LinkedIn Profile](www.linkedin.com/in/xanderbritz)
 [My Facebook](https://www.facebook.com/profile.php?id=100011710417222)
 [My website](https://github.com/xanderbritz/xanderbritz.github.io)